 Hawaii Takes A New Spot In U.S. Rainfall Records, After Hurricane Lane Drenches State

-Hurricane Lane drenched parts of Hawaii with 3-4 feet of rainfall, with one weather station tallying the third-highest rain total from a tropical cyclone in the U.S. since 1950, the National Weather Service says.
+Hurricane Lane drenched parts of Hawaii with 3-4 feet of rainfall, with one weather station tallying the third-highest "total rainfall from a tropical cyclone in the United States since 1950," the National Weather Service says.
 The slow-moving storm caused floods and landslides as it moved west of the islands, back out over the Pacific Ocean.

 Lane diminished as it neared Hawaii — but it still brought torrential rains as it lingered to the south and west of the islands.
 At one point over the weekend, the entire state was placed under a flash flood watch, Hawaii Public Radio reported.